 The aim of this page is to briefly summarise some of the options available to you.

-If you need any help working out what to do or how to report an incident, you can talk to the Faculty’s Equality, Diversity and Inclusivity Officer (Ned Allen) in confidence.
-Email him to set up a meeting on firstname.lastname@example.org.
+If you need any help working out what to do or how to report an incident, you can talk in confidence to Rebecca Anne Barr, the Faculty’s Equality, Diversity and Inclusivity Officer.
+Email her to set up a meeting on email@example.com.
 At the bottom of this page is a flowchart summarising the information detailed here, which may help you decide on the route you want to take.

 The University’s anonymous reporting form enables anyone who is or has been a student, staff or visitor to the University to anonymously report any inappropriate behaviour of any kind from staff, students or members of the community, including any form of harassment (including racial harassment), bullying, discrimination and sexual misconduct.
 You can access it here: